Roguelike-Celebration/azure-mud/README.md

 7) Set up CORS in the Azure Portal page for the Function app.
 There's a "CORS" menu item on the left.
 Allow `http://localhost:1234` for local development, as well as whatever URLs you're using for a production version of the frontend.

 8) In `src/config.ts` in this repo, update the hostname to point to your own Function App instance.

+## Contributions

+If you're looking to get involved: awesome!
+There's a "Good First Issue" tag in this repo's GitHub Issues that may point you towards something.
+If you want to work on something, it might be nice to comment that you're looking into it in case others are already working on it or were thinking about it.

+Fork this repo, make your changes, open a pull request!
+Once you've contributed, I'm fairly liberal with granting people contributor access, but the `main` branch is still locked.

+Pull requests are run through a few automated checks.
+If the `ESLint` checks fail, first try running `npm run eslint-fix` to try to automatically fix as many of the errors as you can; anything that doesn't catch will need to be fixed manually.